Study: Fake job references and resume lies

 We asked respondents who had been caught in the lie to tell us what the consequences were.
 The most common answer was that they got fired/had an offer withdrawn (54.9%), some were investigated by the police (14.5%), and others received a fine (13.4%).
 However, 15.9% of respondents said that even though they had been caught, no action was taken against them.
 This could be applicable if it was a small lie about knowing a software thoroughly for example.

-Graph showing what happened to people who told resume lies
+Chart showing what happened to those who get caught

 Performing the tasks of a job after lying